MENTAL HEALTH CLUB

 EXPECTED OUTCOMES

-Increased Mental Health Awareness: By 2029, over 3,000 students across 10 schools will have received comprehensive mental health education, leading to early detection and proactive mental health management.
+By 2029, we expect that at least 3,000 students across schools in Lagos will receive comprehensive mental health education, leading to early detection of mental health issues and an overall improvement in mental health support and management within schools.